 Hands down, local search engine optimization (SEO) is the most important element local businesses need to shine in the local digital market.
 In fact, 46% of all searches specifically on Google are about local information.

 SEO allows your business to become easily visible when your target audience searches for information about your products or services.
-To create an effective local SEO strategy you should seek the assistance of an experienced digital marketing agency in Colorado.
+To create an effective local SEO strategy you should seek the assistance of an experienced digital marketing agency in Florida.

 Unfortunately, many local businesses are sabotaging their local rankings on Google without even realizing it.
 Here are the most common of these mistakes:

 1. Absence of a Google My Business Profile